CMM Review Ghana (as part of the Global Cybersecurity Capacity Program I)

 The aim of the project was to help Ghana conduct a review of their national cybersecurity readiness and prioritise the areas for further action to strengthen capacity.

 The GCSCC published the Cybersecurity Capacity Maturity Model for Nations (CMM) in 2016 to help nations understand what works, what does not work and why, across all areas of cybersecurity capacity.
-This is important so that governments and enterprises can adopt policies and make investments that have the potential to significantly enhance safety and security in cyberspace, while also respecting human rights, such as privacy and freedom of expression.
-The GCSCC published an updated CMM in 2021.
+This aims to enable governments and enterprises to adopt policies and make investments that have the potential to significantly enhance safety and security in cyberspace.
+The updated CMM was applied for the assessment.

 The GCSCC’s support to a CMM in Ghana was funded by the United Kingdom, Korea-World Bank Group Partnership Facility (KWPF) under its Global Cybersecurity Capacity Program, and Norwegian Institute of International Affairs (NUPI).